topik/youtube-music-obs-widget/README.md

 This widget is using Google Play Music Desktop Player websocket connection for displaying informations about song that is being played.

+## Update 25.9.2021
+Widget is no longer working with current version of GPMDP based on Youtube Music.

 ## Features
 - Your viewers can see what are you listening to
 - Easy setup